 Act reference: SSAct section 601 Activity test, section 665U Payment to recipient

-Qualification rules for principal carers receiving NSA
+Qualification rules for principal carers receiving JSP

 Act reference: SSAct section 665U Payment to recipient

 People transferring from WP to JSP on 20 March 2020

 WP ceased on 20 March 2020 and relevant recipients were transferred to JSP.